Our Derby Properties

 - Walkabout – great place to check out live sports events hosting some of the biggest games and a popular student night out location.
 Down the road is Slug and Lettuce so if you fancy a quieter drink in their recently renovated bar, check it out, we recommend the cocktail trees!

-- Revolution, Lola LO and Josephine’s all within walking distance of each other providing you with a variety of music ready for you to dance the night away.
+- Revolution, Lola LO and Josephine’s all within walking distance of each other providing you with a variety of music.
 It is also located next to the taxi rink ensuring you get a safe trip back home.

 - To suit more alternative tastes, try The Friary or The Vaults, and for the best in chart music head over to Nono8.